Community Handbook 2017

 The Interfaith Ministers Association supports members in selecting the most appropriate and practical form of supervision for their needs.
 Ministers may choose from the following models of supervision:

-- Accredited supervisor: OneSpirit accredits several ministers as experienced supervisors; a list of such supervisors is available on the website or from the administration office.
+Accredited supervision: OneSpirit accredits several ministers as experienced supervisors; a list of such supervisors is available on the website or from the Central Office Manager.

 Training for supervisors